Editor’s Note: This blog was updated in August of 2021 to reflect current technical and industry knowledge.

 No matter the type of vehicle you have, your transmission is important.
-Your car’s transmission is what changes the gear of an engine, which transports the engine's power to the wheels to move the vehicle ahead.
-In short, the transmission makes your car move forward.
+Your car’s transmission is what changes the gear of an engine and transports the engine's power to the wheels to move the vehicle ahead.
+To put it simply, the transmission makes your car a car and allows you to push forward.

-What Is the Automatic Transmission Fluid Used For?
+What Is Transmission Fluid?

 While not exactly a monthly service, it’s important to ensure that you have your transmission fluids checked on a routine basis.
 This ensures you’re not operating your transmission while your system is low on fluid.
 Our team at your local Christian Brothers Automotive shop can help you determine the best routine schedule for your vehicle and driving habits.